Beta This is a new service - provide feedback to help us improve it.

 Digging deeper into skills

-The most requested green and non-green skills across our job adverts are given in the plots below.
+The most requested green and non-green skills across all our job adverts, and across time, are given in the plots below.

 We can also compare occupations by how similar the skills they ask for are.
-In the following plot, you can select an occupation and see which occupations it is most similar to in terms of skills asked for.
+In the following plot, you can select an occupation and see which occupations it is most similar to in terms of skills asked for (horizontal axis).
+The verticle axis shows the average percentage of skills that are green for this occupation.

 Not all skills in green occupations are considered green.
 Some of these skills will be transversal – for example, communication skills are found across the majority of job adverts regardless of how green the job is.
 However, some of these skills may be new green skills which weren’t given in the green skill list we searched through.
 To investigate these complementary skills, we looked at the skills that commonly co-occurred with green skills in the job adverts for green occupations.
 The plot below shows these.